Van der Waals force: Definition

-Van der Waals forces include attraction and repulsions between atoms, molecules, and surfaces, as well as other intermolecular forces.
+Van der Waals forces include attraction and repulsions between atoms, molecules, as well as other intermolecular forces.
 They differ from covalent and ionic bonding in that they are caused by correlations in the fluctuating polarizations of nearby particles (a consequence of quantum dynamics).

 The force results from a transient shift in electron density.
-Specifically, the electron density may temporarily shift more greatly to one side of the nucleus.
+Specifically, the electron density may temporarily shift to be greater on one side of the nucleus.
 This shift generates a transient charge which a nearby atom can be attracted to or repelled by.
 The force is repulsive at very short distances, reaches zero at an equilibrium distance characteristic for each atom, or molecule, and becomes attractive for distances larger than the equilibrium distance.
 For individual atoms, the equilibrium distance is between 0.3 nm and 0.5 nm, depending on the atomic-specific diameter.
 When the interatomic distance is greater than 1.0 nm the force is not strong enough to be easily observed as it decreases as a function of distance r approximately with the 7th power (~r−7).

 Van der Waals forces are often among the weakest chemical forces.
-For example, the pairwise attractive van der Waals interaction energy between H atoms in different H2 molecules equals 0.06 kJ/mol (0.6 meV) and the pairwise attractive interaction energy between O atoms in different O2 molecules equals 0.44 kJ/mol (4.6 meV).
-The corresponding vaporization energies of H2 and O2 molecular liquids, which result as a sum of all van der Waals interactions per molecule in the molecular liquids, amount to 0.90 kJ/mol (9.3 meV) and 6.82 kJ/mol (70.7 meV), respectively, and thus approximately ~15 times the value of the individual pairwise interatomic interactions (excluding covalent bonds).
+For example, the pairwise attractive van der Waals interaction energy between H (hydrogen) atoms in different H2 molecules equals 0.06 kJ/mol (0.6 meV) and the pairwise attractive interaction energy between O (oxygen) atoms in different O2 molecules equals 0.44 kJ/mol (4.6 meV).
+The corresponding vaporization energies of H2 and O2 molecular liquids, which result as a sum of all van der Waals interactions per molecule in the molecular liquids, amount to 0.90 kJ/mol (9.3 meV) and 6.82 kJ/mol (70.7 meV), respectively, and thus approximately 15 times the value of the individual pairwise interatomic interactions (excluding covalent bonds).